 - Store your stamps away from the light.
 This includes fluorescent, uv and sunlight (even from a window!).
 They will yellow over a short amount of time in just the tiniest bit of sunlight.

 - Do not store your stamps on vinyl, acetate, or cellulose acetate.
 Also, avoid plastics with PVC (Polyvinylchloride).

-- Do not store clear stamps on the inside of CD cases, if you use cd cases to store your stamps, use an insert like this one.
+- Do not store clear stamps on the inside of CD cases, if you use cd cases to store your stamps, use an insert like .
 (You can also laminate a sheet of cardstock and cut it down to store your stamps on).
 The chemicals in the cd case will “melt” your stamps to a point where you cannot get them off of the cd case because they become “one” (ask me how I know this LOL).